Copyright 2025-2026 Thousand Brains Project

 Note:

-on_object needs to be in the list of features.
+on_object need to be in the list of features.

 Note:

-gaussian_curvature and mean_curvature should be used together to contain
+gaussian_curvature and mean_curvature should be used together to preserve

 """